zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-advanced/essbase-advanced.md

 6. Next, you create and run a job to build the dimension using the rule.

    a.
-On the home page, select, Jobs, and then New Job.
+On the home page, select Jobs, and then New Job.

    b.
-Select Build Dimension.
+Select **Build Dimension**.
    ![](./images/Dim_8.png)

    c.
-In the Build Dimension dialog box, from the Application list, select the DynamicCorp application.
+In the Build Dimension dialog box, from the Application list, select 'DynamicCorp' application.

    d.
-In the Database list, select the Sales cube.
+In the Database list, select 'Sales' cube.

    e.
 In the Script list, select the build dimension rule that you created, **Dim_market1.rul**.

    f.
-For Load Type, select File.
+For Load Type, select **File**.

    g.
-In the Data File list, select the **Dim_Market.txt** as the data dimension data file.
+In the Data File list, select **Dim_Market.txt** as the data dimension data file.
 This file is located in the DynamicCorp,Sales folder.

    h.
-From the Restructure Options list, select Preserve Input Data for the data you want to preserve.
+From the Restructure Options list, select **Preserve Input Data** for the data you want to preserve.

    For input data, only blocks that contain data being loaded are preserved.
    ![](./images/Dim_9.png)

    i.
 Click **OK**.
 The build dimension job is executed.

    j.
-On the Jobs page, click Refresh to monitor the job status.
+On the Jobs page, click **Refresh** to monitor the job status.

    k.
-When the job completes, click **Actions** for the executed job, and select Job Details to verify the status of your build job.
+When the job completes, click **Actions** for the executed job, and select **Job Details** to verify the status of your build job.
    ![](./images/Dim_10.png)
    ![](./images/Dim_11.png)